USPTO Examiner DONABED NINOS - Art Unit 2468

 Request for Continued Examination (RCE) Effectiveness

-When applicants file an RCE with this examiner, 30.4% of applications are subsequently allowed.
-This success rate is in the 51% percentile among all examiners.
-Strategic Insight: RCEs show above-average effectiveness with this examiner.
-Consider whether your amendments or new arguments are strong enough to warrant an RCE versus filing a continuation.
+When applicants file an RCE with this examiner, 0.0% of applications are subsequently allowed.
+This success rate is in the 0% percentile among all examiners.
+Strategic Insight: RCEs show lower effectiveness with this examiner compared to others.
+Consider whether a continuation application might be more strategic, especially if you need to add new matter or significantly broaden claims.

 After-Final Amendment Practice